ekamperi/ekamperi.github.io/_posts/2022-09-25-pytorch-custom-training-loops.md

 {% endraw %}
 {% endhighlight %}

-We then assign some initial random values to the parameters $$a, b, c$$:
+We then assign some initial random values to the parameters $$a, b, c$$, and also tell PyTorch that we want it to compute the gradients for this tensor (the parameters tensor).

 {% highlight python %}
 {% raw %}